The “Essentials”: our line even more accessible

 The first signal we received came from our respective friends.

 No matter how much I argued about the materials, the finishes, the material of the buttons, nothing worked.
-They needed a “ more accessible first step .”
+They needed a " more accessible first step ".

-But above all, there is obviously you.
+But first and foremost, there is obviously you.

 We received a lot of feedback saying the same thing: